uwerat/vnc-eglfs/README.md

 much from what any VNC server implementation has to do.

 An obvious problem of this approach is that any update on the screen leads to sending a complete fullscreen update over the wire.
-Considering that the Qt/Quick graphic stack is designed to support user interfaces with smooth transitions a low bandwidth connection will not match the requirements of the update rate.

-Using Hardware accelerated H.264 encoding on the GPU might be a logical solution to this problem.
+But when enabling JPEG compression the amount of data to be transferred can usually significantly reduced.

+As nowadays many GPUs have on board H.264 encoder it would be interesting to play with it.
+Unforatunately I have not seen a VNC viewer that supports that format so far.

 # Project status

-At the moment only the mandatory parts of the RFB protocol are implemented:
+Beside of the mandatory parts the following aspects of the RFB protocol are implemented:

-- Framebuffer is always sent as "Raw" data.
-- No authentication
+- Tight/JPEG encoding
-- Only RFB V3.3
-- X11 ( xcb platform plugin ) is also supported - mainly for development purposes
 - ...

+For development and test scenarios X11 ( xcb platform plugin ) is also supported.

 # How to use